Welcome to the University of Hawaii

 Room B2 – Trauma / Operating Room

 Three specialty rooms house advanced adult simulators.
 The trauma room is easily converted to an operating room or interprofessional team training facility.
 The ICUs are designed to replicate private hospital rooms or ICUs for participants to practice and refine their critical thinking skills.
-This specialty wing includes an anteroom for practice of isolation protocols.

 Room C – Birthing Suite